Charity

 What problem are they trying to solve?

 Current political systems are undeniably short-term.
 Future generations have no political representation, yet their wellbeing is dependent on the actions that we take today.
 The future is not guaranteed – a global catastrophe such as a civilization-ending plague could destroy not only the current generation but, as a consequence, every generation that would have come afterward.
-If our generation causes or fails to prevent such a disaster, we will be robbing trillions of future people of happy lives.
-The APPG works to ensure that the United Kingdom parliament and government takes the welfare of future generations into account when making policy.
+The APPG works to ensure that the United Kingdom government takes the welfare of future generations into account when making policy.

 What do they do?